mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 # Arduino-USB-HID-RetroJoystickAdapter
 ## What is this?
 Very cheap and quite easy way to connect many non-USB joysticks and gamepads or DIY arcade cabinet controller to almost any machine with USB-port and HID-support.
 Arduino board with ATmega32u4 chip with help of Joystick-library does all the USB-work.
 Tested with Windows and Linux desktop computers and ARM based computers like Raspberry Pi and Orange Pi.
-Also worked with Samsung Galaxy S4 Android phone and Samsung Galaxy Tab 10.1 Android tablet with OTG-USB cable.

 ATmega32u4 can be easily changed to act as keyboard and/or mouse too.
+With keyboard device it is easy to make adapter for many mobile devices which don't have gamepad-support out of box.
+I have tested it with Samsung Galaxy S4 Android phone and Samsung Galaxy Tab 10.1 Android tablet with OTG-USB cable.

 ### Supported controllers
 - Atari-joysticks (supports Sega Master System controller with 2-fire buttons) (ATARI)